wangziqi2013/wangziqi2013.github.io/_posts/2019-03-24-efficient-persist-barriers-for-multicores.markdown

 the post-crash image, epoch B contains a value generated or derived from epoch A, but the corresponding line in epoch A has not been persisted, and is lost during the crash.
 This outcome is inconsistent with normal execution, because epoch B contains a value from nowhere.

+In order to enforce epoch dependencies caused by inter- or intra-thread conflicts, traditional implementations stall the destination processor when such dependency is about to form, and initiate an epoch flush on the source processor.
+This adds a significant number of cycles to the critical path of the destination processor if the source epoch has a large working set.
+This paper addresses the problem using a tachnique called proactive flush: Instead of flushing epoches only on-demand, the epoch flushing process is initiated as soon as an epoch completes.
+To support this, every cache line in the hierarchy is extended with